The Art of Science: How an Artist Is Helping to Save Glaciers

 In his latest work, Memories of the Melted, Thijs Biersteker collaborated with Heïdi Sevestre and Matthias Huss, the most prominent glaciologists in Switzerland, to turn scientific climate data into an art piece that clearly shows we are at a tipping point.
 This is an alchemy designed to make the environmental crisis tangible, relatable and emotional.
 Or as Sevestre says: “Our future hinges on the health of our glaciers, which is directly shaped by the choices we make today.”
 Added Huss, “Glaciers are the ambassadors of climate change.
 Visualising their rapid decline using art is a fantastic way to bring a strong message across to the crowd.”

-The piece was displayed at the Villars Institute Spotlight Studio during the Montreux Jazz Festival, before it goes on to create awareness around the world with local data inputted in each location to show the local environmental situation.
+The piece was displayed at the Villars Institute Spotlight Studio during the Montreux Jazz Festival, before it went on to create awareness around the world with local data inputted in each location to show the local environmental situation.

 Going beyond our intellectual response and plugging into our emotions is something the Dutch artist believes is essential (and scientists agree) if we are to stop seeing the climate crisis as something ‘outside us’.
 Says Biersteker, who also founded the Woven Foundation for creative climate communication, “I believe that when science and art combine, they can bring change.
 When you combine the facts and the emotion, that’s the moment that change is ignited.”